cirrus-geo/cirrus-geo/docs/src/cirrus/components/workflows/batch.rst

 as well as Lambda, so Cirrus has a built-in ``post-batch`` task to help with, well, post-batch operations.
 Specifically, ``post-batch`` can pull the Batch payload from S3 and return that in the case of a successful Batch execution.
-In the case of a Batch error, ``post-batch`` will scrape the batch logs for an exception or other error message, and raise it within the step function.
+In the case of a Batch error, ``post-batch`` will scrape the container logs for an exception or other error message, and raise it within the step function.
 This helps "bubble" Batch task errors up to the step function.
 Errors can then be handled within the step function semantics or used to fail the step function